Travelling

 • two identical passport-type photos in colour;

-• travel insurance valid for the whole duration of stay;
+• travel insurance covering the entire stay;

 • a criminal record certificate from the country of origin;